PrettyScript/capstone-2/UPER.md

     - Create Instructions for the game
     - Complete UPER file
     - Complete OOP Questions
-    - Add to UML file to capstone folder
+    - Add UML file to capstone folder

+- Challenges
+    - Creating the algorithm to check for the winners (horizontal, vertical, diagonal)

 *
 *